baaraban/InstaWaves/README.md

 # Wave states
 register state - users register for wave <br>
 bidding state - bot sends message with links to all posts which should be liked and commented on<br>
-assuring state - bot ensures that everybody completed rules of liking and commenting<br>. finished state - wave is finished.
+assuring state - bot ensures that everybody completed rules of liking and commenting<br>
+finished state - wave is finished.
 A new wave can be created<br>
 Admin user moderates the transition between wave states
 # Additional logic